Taiwan Railways Administration

-Taiwan Railways Administration (TRA) was a governmental agency in Taiwan which operated Taiwan Railway from 1948 to 2023.
+Taiwan Railways Administration (TRA) was a governmental agency of the Republic of China in Taiwan which operated Taiwan Railway from 1948 to 2023.
 It managed, maintained, and operated conventional passenger and freight railway services on 1097 km of track.
 Passenger traffic in 2018 was 231,267,955.

 On 1 January 2024, Taiwan Railway Administration became a state-owned corporation, Taiwan Railway Corporation.
 The agency's headquarters was at Taipei Main Station in Zhongzheng District, Taipei at the time of dissolution, the site which became the headquarter of the new company.

 History

 The Teng-yun (騰雲), built by Hohenzollern Locomotive Works, was the first steam locomotive operated in Taiwan.